s3-jarvis/Medical-Record-Maintenance-Kiosk/README.md

-# Capstone Project: Medical Record Maintenance BOT
+## Capstone Project: Medical Record Maintenance BOT, T-229
-## Team ID: 229

 The Project is carried out under the guidance of Dr. T. S. Chandar.
 This is the entire code repository for the Final Year Project (7th - 8th SEM).